 Basic SQL Query

-You can enter the following in a static SQL query.
-The query will return rows that have a MachineType of 'Washer'.
+You can use the following code in a static SQL query.
+The query will return all rows where the value in the MachineType column is 'Washer'.

 SELECT MachineName, BuildingNum, MachineID